dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3553: Avoiding introspection can worsen emotional issues.
+### T3553: Ignoring problems is an unsustainable solution.

 |Support|
 |---|